PaimaStudios/paima-engine-docs/docs/home/300-react-to-events/3-funnel-types/500-carp-funnel.md

-# Carp funnel
+# Carp Funnel

 This funnel allows using Cardano Primitives leveraging [Carp](https://dcspark.github.io/carp/docs/intro).
-It's enabled when the `CARP_URL` variable is present.
-Additionally, `CARDANO_NETWORK` needs to be set in order to be able to deterministically associate Cardano slots with the EVM blocks, and `CARDANO_CONFIRMATION_DEPTH` needs to be set so that the funnel can know when a block is considered stable.
+It's enabled when either Cardano is specified in the [settings](./200-configuration.md) or [.env](../../1-setup/4-environment-config-values.md).

+## Configuration

+- `network` which Cardano network this funnel will track
+- `confirmationDepth` when a block is considered stable
+- `paginationLimit` used as the pagination limit for underlying Carp queries

 ## Requirements